gofynd/fdk-client-javascript/documentation/APPLICATION.md

 #### getPointsOnProduct
-Get reward points that could be earned on any catalogue product.
+Get the eligibility of reward points on a product

 ```javascript
 // Promise